 Data Collection Instruments

 The researcher will make use of a researcher's developed structured questionnaire to collect data from the participants.
 A questionnaire is easy to administer and collects large volumes of data within a short time.
 This informs the choice of the questionnaire in collecting data from the refugees.
 The researcher will use a standardized and a self-constructed questionnaire to measure GAD and the interventions used at the Umoja Refugee CBO respectively.
 The self-constructed tool will be scored using a Likert scale for responses to the items.
 The respondents will be required to indicate the level to which the different interventions have been helpful which will be answered in the form of to no extent, rarely, to some extent, to a greater extent, and to the greatest extent.
 A low score will indicate low levels of effectiveness while a high score will show high levels of effectiveness.

+What the tools contains need to be explained

 Generalized Anxiety Disorder (GAD-7)